BUMETCS673/cs673se_sum1_24_team_3/README.md

 # Rhettoric

 ## About
-Rhettoric is a project focused on creating a model that scores exams using a Rasch model.
-The project aims to provide accurate and reliable psychometric analysis of examinee performance.
-The system will be useful for educators and students by offering detailed feedback and performance statistics.
+Rhettoric is a project focused on creating a survey.
+The project aims to provide accurate and reliable insight to a user's experience and feedback on a given course.
 ## Overview
 This is a project for the CS 673 class with Dr. Zhang.
-The objective is to develop a Rasch model backend to score exams, offering detailed psychometric analysis and performance statistics.
+The objective is to create a survey for a course learning platform where at the end of the course, a survey is generated and distributed to the users to answer and provide valuable feedback to the course creator.
 Related Work
 Blackboard: A widely used learning management system (LMS) that offers course management, customizable open architecture, and scalable design.
 Coursera: An online learning platform that provides courses, specializations, and degrees.